 Let’s be selfish for a minute.
 There are many great reasons to stay married.
 Staying married is better for you physically, mentally, spiritually, and emotionally than getting divorced.

 People who are married generally have lower stress levels and a smaller chance of becoming depressed.
 They are physically healthier and even have better outcomes after surgery.
-They are usually more financially secure, perhaps helping with those lower stress levels.
+They are usually more financially secure, perhaps creating some of those lower stress levels.
 A stable marriage gives us a chance to know the joy of unconditional love and companionship.

 Effects of Divorce

-In some ways, men could suffer more emotionally from the effects of divorce than previously believed.
-Men do a better job at hiding their feelings about the loss of intimacy, social connection, financial security, and possibly their children.
-Because they don’t know how to express these feelings, they can become depressed.
+In some ways, men could suffer emotionally from the effects of divorce more than previously thought.
+Men do a better job of hiding their feelings about the loss of intimacy, social connection, financial security, and possibly time with their children.
+Because they aren’t as willing to express those feelings, they can become depressed easily.